Computing the center of a fusion category: Introduction

 and the $S$-matrix is given by

 In particular, $\mathcal{Z}(\mathcal{C})$ is a non-split modular category.
 It splits over $\mathbb Q(\xi_{16})$ where $\xi_{16}$ is a primitive 16-th root of unity. \end{theorem}

 We emphasize that our computational construction of the center is completely explicit so that we obtain the simple central objects as objects of $\mathcal{C}$ together with half-braidings (omitted here to save space).
-We can also analyze the splitting of the central objects when passing to the algebraic closure of $\mathbb{Q}$, see Section \ref{sec:software}. \\
+We can also analyze the splitting of the central objects when passing to the algebraic closure of $\mathbb{Q}$ or finite field extensions, see Section \ref{sec:software}.
+For split categories the computation of $F$-symbols and $R$-symbols is then only a computational task we also implemented, see section \ref{sec:F_symbols}. \\

-As another illustration of the capabilities of our implementation, let us consider a fusion category coming from a Haagerup subfactor.
-There are three such fusion categories.
-Let $\mathcal{H}$ be the one with six simple objects.
-Its multiplication table is given in Figure \ref{Haagerupmult}.
-The associators can be found in \cite{wolf2021microscopic}.

-The modular structure of the center of $\mathcal H$ is known, and it is known to have twelve simple objects \cite{haagerupdouble}.
-The forget functor from the center is known as well \cite{criticallattice}, see Figure \ref{forgetfulHaagerupdata}.
-We can recover these results explicitly with our software.
-If we define $\mathcal H$ over the smallest field possible, which is a number field of degree 16, the center is computed within six minutes.
-The center has two non-split objects.
-Splitting requires passing to a larger number field and takes another eight minutes.
-See Section \ref{sec:software} for further details.
+As a main result of this paper we computed the centers of all multiplicity-free fusion categories up to rank five.
+In \cite{vercleyen2024lowrankmultiplicityfreefusioncategories, AnyonWiki}, $F$-symbols for all multiplicity-free fusion categories up to rank seven were computed.
+These are available via the Mathematica package Anyonica \cite{Anyonica} and the website AnyonWiki \cite{AnyonWiki} by Gert Vercleyen.
+Thanks to Gert Vercleyen we could integrate this database into our package and apply our implementation.
+For the resulting braided categories we stored $F$-symbols and $R$-symbols as part of our package and accessible on GitHub\footnote{\url{https://github.com/FabianMaeurer/TensorCategoriesDatabase}}.
+Moreover, we computed the center for the fusion category coming from the Haagerup subfactor which we present in the separate paper \cite{HaagerupCenter}.

 In Section \ref{sec:assumptions} we will specify our setting and make precise what we mean by ``computing the center''.
 In Section \ref{sec:naive} we discuss the computation of half-braidings to illustrate the complexity of the problem.
 In Section \ref{sec:algorithm} we discuss our algorithm.
 In Section \ref{sec:splitting} we derive a theoretical result on the splitting of central objects under field extension.
 In Section \ref{sec:software} we present our software framework and illustrate it with the proof of Theorem \ref{thm:ising}.
+Finally, in Section \ref{sec:AnyonCenters} we will present the data for the centers of all multiplicity-free fusion categories up to rank five.